Amazon Prime box in a bin

 EPR registration number for France

-On top of packaging, EEE, and batteries, sellers in France also need to register with recycling schemes for furniture, mattresses, textile products, and footwear.
+On top of packaging, WEEE, and batteries, sellers in France also need to register with recycling schemes for furniture, mattresses, textile products, and footwear.
 You will obtain the respective EPR registration number from the specific recycling schemes where you register.

 Do you sell affected products to end-consumers in France?
 No problem, our service has you covered with tailored step-by-step guides for each waste stream: